How Often Should You Walk Your Dog: A Guide for New Owners

 Are you looking for dog boots from a company that believes dogs deserve the very best?
 We're all about providing products that are high-quality and functional.
 Check out RIFRUF today!

 Walk vs. Pee Break

 A quick pee break or romp around the backyard to do a poo aren't to be confused with a proper walk.
 Depending on your dog's breed, they may need significantly more than that.
 Your dog will need longer walks to exercise its muscles, explore, and be mentally stimulated.
-Without proper exercise, your dog can become destructive and anxious.
+Without proper exercise, your dog can become destructive and anxious - more on this later.

 Regular walks are also relationship-building.
 You spend this enjoyable time together, and it will build trust and love.
 You will get to know your dog, and they will get to know you.
 This is additionally advantageous because when your dog gets your attention, they won't engage in negative, attention-seeking behaviors like whining or excessive barking.

 Related: Teach Your Dog To Like Dog Shoes